minmin-yuan/netflix-churn-prediction/README.md

 ---

 ## **6. Reproducibility**
-- Notebook and training script can be executed without errors.
+- Notebook and training script can be executed.
-- Dataset is publicly available on Kaggle: [Netflix Customer Churn Prediction](https://www.kaggle.com/datasets/vasifasad/netflix-customer-churn-prediction).
 - Environment dependencies captured in `environment.yml` (conda) for easy setup.

 ---